solanchala/ocommentary/content/about/_index.md

 type : "about"
 ---

-This site is meant for use for commentary on Oromo related topics
+This site is meant for use for commentary on Oromo related topics.